scarletstudio/scarletstudio.github.io/_blog/s22-projects.md

 This was the first year that Scarlet Data Studio had dedicated frontend developers.
 Check out all that they accomplished while building the Butterfly chat app:

-- **Amir** (and Prince) launched the match ratings feature and wrote a Python script to calculate who happy users are with their matches.
+- **Amir** (and Prince) launched the match ratings feature and wrote a Python script to calculate how happy users are with their matches.
 - **Dinora** (and Vinesh) launched the interests editor, community selector, a conversation starter, and a fun facts game.
 - **Grace** (and Spriha) launched the block users feature to make our app more safe, and hid chats with blocked users from the inbox.
 - **Liliana** (and Ramir) launched conversation starters for interests and started learned React from scratch in four weeks.